stIncMale/stincmale.github.io/_posts/2020-09-20-postgresql-explain-analyze-actual-rows.markdown

 (8 rows)
 ```

-Maybe this is because the hash table is accessed only once per each key, and the number of rows returned per key is considered to be always equal
+Maybe this is because the hash table is accessed only once per each key, and the number of rows returned/emitted per key
-to the number of rows returned/emitted by the `Hash` node for the key,
+is considered to be equal to the number of rows stored by the `Hash` node for the key,
-or maybe this is because the constructed hash table is not actually treated as a `Node`:
+or maybe this is because the constructed hash table is not actually treated as a node:

 ```c
 //nodeHash.c